❓ FAQ

 So you just serve free tea in public parks?

 That's part of it!
-The Tea Stand started out as a project in which we set up a small table in our local park and served free tea to passersby.
+This entire project started with me setting up a small table in Maria Hernandez Park (my local park) and serving free tea to passersby.

 Visit the About page for more info about what we do.